Name one state that borders Canada.

 As the border heads further west towards more densely populated areas, a small section of New Hampshire shares a border with Canada.
 This is almost directly south of Quebec City in the prominently French Canadian province of Quebec.

 The border then continues further west with a long stretch of territory across the top of Vermont.
 Here, citizens are much closer to Montreal in the north.

-Many people think of New York City when the name New York crops up.
-But, there is a vast area of land up-state, including a lengthy border with Canada.
-Much of this sees the state connect with Canada via the Great Lakes system – partially on Lake Ontario and other areas on Lake Erie.
+Much of this border sees the state connect with Canada via the Great Lakes system – partially on Lake Ontario and other areas on Lake Erie.
 Major cities here include Rochester and Buffalo.